fabian-jung/tsmp/Readme.md

 # Tool supported meta programming

-This repo is a prove of concept how a static reflection library could be implemented with C++20 and code generation with the help of libclang and cmake.
+TSMP is a static reflection library that is implemented with C++20 and code generation with the help of libclang and cmake.

 The current implementation supports the following example application:
 ```cpp